 You May Not Have Forgotten After All

 There is data to suggest that many people who think they have forgotten actually did not forget after all.
-Research on survivors of sexual abuse found that on further investigation, many people who thought they did not remember that they had already shared the memories with others but forgot the disclosure.9
+Research on survivors of sexual abuse found that on further investigation, many people thought they did not remember that they had already shared the memories with others but forgot the disclosure.9

 How to Recover Childhood Memories